 - Yes, nuts (thus nut milks) can supply you with meaningful amounts of micronutrients.
 So, this box is checked.

 - But, nuts and their bi-products naturally contain anti-nutrients, or EMDs (Everyday Micronutrient Depleters), which drain the body of a wide array of essential micronutrients – In fact, nuts contain more different types of anti-nutrients than any other single food in the world that we’re aware of!
-Additionally, their heavy concentration of omega-6 fatty acids creates a dangerous imbalance between omega 3 and omega 6.
-This high level of omega 6 promotes inflammation within the body, which is linked to many debilitating health conditions and diseases.
+Additionally, their heavy concentration of omega-6 fatty acids can create a dangerous imbalance between omega 3 and omega 6.
+This high level of omega 6 promotes inflammation within the body is linked to many debilitating health conditions and diseases.

 So imagine Jayson’s shock when he read about yet another device that makes it accessible to binge on nuts by producing nut milk at home!
 It was enough to get us to sit down and write this blog to sound the alarm about a device that could really put your health at jeopardy.